Get to know some of our Circle Dance facilitators & some circle’s histories:

 Naomi’s first introduction to Circle Dance was in the late 1980’s with June Watts in the Interior of B.C. where she lives on an organic farm.
 Since then Circle Dancing has been a beautiful and colourful thread in the fabric of her life.
 Over the years she has danced by herself and been part of different Circle Dance groups, each one unique on to itself.
 In some of these groups members have taken turns teaching dances and in others she has co-facilitated with a dancing friend.
 Presently she teaches a small group that meets once a month in Salmon Arm.

 Sarah began to Circle Dance in 2003 in Vancouver with Corinne Chepil’s group, and continues to feel the passionate joy of the dance.
 She has danced in B.C.
-Canada, with Friedel Kloke-Eibl, June Watts, Marina and John Bear, and Mihaela Yeung; in England with Lesley Laslett and Pablo Scoring; in Scotland at the Findhorn Sacred Dance Festival with Laura Shannon, Susanne Bartholomai and Kyriakos Moisidis; in Mexico with Frida Zalcman and Gwen Peterdi.
+Canada, with Friedel Kloke-Eibl, June Watts, Marina and John Bear, and Mihaela Yeung; in England with Lesley Laslett and Pablo Scornik; in Scotland at the Findhorn Sacred Dance Festival with Laura Shannon, Susanne Bartholomai and Kyriakos Moisidis; in Mexico with Frida Zalcman and Gwen Peterdi.
 Sarah started teaching in Corinne’s circle, then began a group in West Vancouver, and later co-taught with Wendy Anne Park.
-She has led circles in Gibsons, Roberts Creek and Sechelt on the Sunshine Coast of B.C., and is wanting to start a new group in Roberts Creek.
+She has taught in Gibsons and Sechelt on the Sunshine Coast, and now facilitates a monthly Circle Dance in the heart of Roberts Creek where she lives.

 MIHAELA YEUNG (NORTH VANCOUVER)